agsb/jelly/documents/CircuitDesign.md

 Jelly uses 2kb space, address are A0-A10, data inputs are D0-D7, data outputs are Q0-Q7, control lines C0-C23.

-All chips used are CMOS, have /OE (output enable), CK (clock pulse) or CS (chip select), CLR (clear latch) lines for select action.
+All chips used are CMOS, have OE (output enable), CK (clock pulse) or CS (chip select), CR (clear latch) lines for select action.
 The eeproms have /WR (write enable) to VCC.

 There are four 8-bit devices, a code tape, a data tape, a standart input and a standart output.
 For easy, a code_byte is read from code tape and data_byte is writed into or read from data tape.
 The standart devices are instantaneous.